Oggo87/GP4PP/README.md

 Additionally, it includes and expands on features originally found in [*High Resolution Pitcrews for Grand Prix 4* (`HiResPitcrew.dll`)](https://github.com/Oggo87/HiResPitcrew), both overcoming the limitation of 400 vertices in the original game, allowing high resolution pitcrew meshes to be used, and introducing support for per-team pitcrew meshes.

+It also includes options to fully control cockpit and helmet visor colours and transparency, and enable the use of GP4's built-in visor shader in the cockpit mesh.

 Other features include:
+* Fixing the reversed tyre tread bug when using 3D rims
 * Disabling the built-in check for an optical drive
-* Fixing the reversed tyre tread bug when using 3D rims
-* Using the built-in visor shader in the cockpit mesh

 See [Usage](#Usage) for more info.